14. Cancelling commits

-- To learn how to undo commits to the local repository.
+- Learn how to undo commits to the local repository.

 01 Cancelling commits

 Sometimes you realize that the new commits are wrong, and you want to cancel them.
 There are several ways to handle the issue, and we use the safest here.

 To cancel the commit we will create a new commit, cancelling the unwanted changes.